ECHO: Efficient Chest X-ray Report Generation with One-step Block Diffusion: Introduction

 Despite the promise of parallel decoding, dVLMs in practice necessitate multiple denoising steps to ensure output coherence.
 This requirement stems from the mean-field approximation underlying their token-factorized denoisers, which introduces a structural bias that scales monotonically with the noise ratio.
 Although compressing decoding into a single step theoretically maximizes throughput, it compels the model to predict all tokens simultaneously from a fully masked input, precisely the scenario where mean-field bias is most acute.
 As illustrated in Fig.~\ref{fig:teaser}, the resulting inter-token incoherence leads to substantial quality degradation, prompting the critical question: \emph{\textbf{Can we achieve the upper bound of decoding speed without compromising output fidelity?}}

-To address this challenge, distillation emerges as a natural solution, seeking to transfer the quality of multi-step decoding into a student model that operates in fewer passes.
+To address this challenge, distillation emerges as a natural solution, seeking to transfer the quality of multi-step denoising into a student model that operates in fewer passes.
 Specifically, several dLLMs ~\cite{deschenaux2025sdtt,liang2026cd4lm,qian2026d3llm,zhang2026t3d,chen2025dparallel} implement this via self-distillation, which aligns token-wise predictions with teacher's ones from less corrupted states.
 However, these teacher targets remain factorized across positions, ignoring dependencies between concurrently predicted tokens.
 For few-step inference, this factorization remains tolerable, as progressive unmasking provides the inter-token context that token-independent targets fail to capture.
 In contrast, one-step decoding lacks such a corrective mechanism, allowing the full mean-field bias to resurface unchecked.
 Therefore, enabling reliable one-step decoding requires a fundamentally different training objective, one that is unfactorized and directly encodes the joint dependencies among tokens predicted in parallel.
 To achieve this goal, we propose a new Direct Conditional Distillation (DCD), which constructs supervision from the teacher's on-policy remasking trajectory by conditioning each target on committed high-confidence context.
 The constructed supervision can encode inter-token dependencies into the training signal and enable stable one-step-per-block parallel inference.

 Building upon DCD, we present \textbf{ECHO} (\textbf{E}fficient \textbf{Ch}est X-ray Report Generation with \textbf{O}ne-step Block Diffusion), a new foundational dVLM for CXR report generation that achieves both clinical accuracy and one-step inference efficiency.
-More concretely, we first establish an enhanced AR-based CXR-RG VLM by training on our curated data, where more information, such as report with more finding content or symptoms, is complemented.
-Based on this, we propose Response-Asymmetric Diffusion (RAD) adaptation to efficiently converts the AR model into a block diffusion decoding paradigm.
+More concretely, we first establish an enhanced AR-based CXR-RG VLM by training on our curated data, where clinical findings and symptoms are explicitly and comprehensively annotated.
+Based on this, we propose Response-Asymmetric Diffusion (RAD) adaptation to efficiently convert the AR model into a block diffusion decoding paradigm.
 Subsequently, we apply DCD to distill this multi-step model into a one-step counterpart.